 Now you read it, now you don’t

-This is especially off-putting when using an (or my ), since the neat Ajax UI that concocted for those devices has no way whatsoever for me to simply hit “refresh” and try to get at that article again – I am sent back to the main page.
+This is especially off-putting when using an iPhone (or my iPod Touch), since the neat Ajax UI that Google concocted for those devices has no way whatsoever for me to simply hit “refresh” and try to get at that article again – I am sent back to the main page.

 Also, besides the UI niggles I mentioned a while back, their services are showing a dangerous propensity for flakiness – I was absolutely livid when, without any warning (and in after three or four errors like the aforementioned) the entire web UI switched to Portuguese, despite my having the preferences set to English – I may live in Portugal, but I’ll be buggered if I am ever forced to have a “Portuguese view” of the Internet…